srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 For details about how I created the training data, see the next section.

+####6.
+Use of Generators
+The data collected can be very large and take up a lot of memory.
+To avoid this, I employed the use of generators that run in parallel to the model & training and pass data in batches of size that's set at runtime.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach